 Drosera rotundifolia

 This is the most common sundew in the world, which grows in North America, Asia and Europe.
 Yet, it's uncommon in cultivation.
 You won't find it at your local hardware store, like the Venus flytrap.
-You'll usually find it sold through specialty nurseries because Drosera rotundifolia can be tricky to grow.
+You'll usually find it sold through specialty nurseries because it can be tricky to grow.
 It prefers bright, cool conditions.
 It slows down dramatically when the weather gets hot.
 Cool nights will make this plant happy.
 Grow it in a slightly sheltered location, such as at the base of a Sarracenia.
-Make sure the soil is well aerated and moist.
+We've found that the plant grows best in live sphagnum moss, so we send these plants out growing in D. rotundifolia live sphagnum moss.
 In winter, its leaves will die back, and the plant will form a resting bud sitting at soil level.
 Growth will resume in mid-spring.

 Type of Plant: Outdoor perennial for container growing.